-🗶 R IMP Stream Configuration
+RTMP Stream Configuration

 Stream name: Stream 1

 URL:

 OK Cancel

-4 In RTMP Stream Configuration, replace the default stream name if desired, type the URL of the stream you want to monitor, and then click OK.
+4 In RTMP Stream Configuration, to replace the default stream name if necessary, type the URL of the stream you want to monitor, and then click OK.

-The Kaleido-IP establishes a connection with the selected stream.
+In the URL, include the RTMP prefix: rtmp://, for example: rtmp://example.com/stream The Kaleido-IP establishes a connection with the selected stream.
 All programs that are part of the stream, and the elementary streams included in these programs, automatically appear under the transport stream element.

-- The Kaleido-X software supports UTF-8 encoded stream names.
-The only characters, which cannot be used in a stream name are: @ / \ ' and ". - Under the network adapter elements, transport streams are listed in alphabetical order. - 5 Repeat this procedure until you have added all required RTMP transport streams to your system configuration. - 6 On the File menu, click Save.
+- The Kaleido Software supports UTF-8 encoded stream names.
+The only characters, which cannot be used in a stream name are: @ / \ ' and ". - Under the LAN elements, transport streams are listed in alphabetical order. - 5 Repeat this procedure until you have added all required RTMP transport streams to your system configuration. - 6 On the File menu, click Save.
 Alternatively, click the toolbar's Save button.
 Changes to the system are saved.